milofultz/tinybrainfans/wiki/Programming/git/git.md

 * k - leave this hunk undecided, see previous undecided hunk
 * K - leave this hunk undecided, see previous hunk
 * s - split the current hunk into smaller hunks
-* e - [manually edit the current hunk][manually edit hunk] (particularly if your code is really close together but needs to be broken down)
+* e - manually edit the current hunk[17] (particularly if your code is really close together but needs to be broken down)
 * ? - print help

 ### Split Up Previous Commits Into Smaller Commits[15]